Pips Answer for Saturday, November 22, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-22
+NYT Pips easy answer for 2025-11-22

-Answer for 2025-11-22
+Complete answer for 2025-11-22 (Easy)

 I started with the Easy puzzle by focusing on the small regions first.
 The single cell sum target of 1 at index 0,0 was an immediate giveaway, so I knew that had to be the 1 from one of the dominoes.